sami-ets/Documentation/docs/os/general/index.md

  machine).
 Therefore, depending on your operating system, you should consider:

 - choosing a known, secure Linux distribution with secure system settings
-- installing a virus scanner/protection (if you are running Microsoft Windows)
 - installing and configuring a firewall
 - setup disk encryption on your workstations

 ## Linux distribution

-Chose a known and recognized Linux distribution. ÉTS supports Linux Ubuntu.
-Choosing Ubuntu is ususally the best choice you can do when being in the lab.
+Chose a known and recognized Linux distribution. ÉTS officially supports [Linux Ubuntu](http://ubuntu.com) so all lab machines are running this operating system.

 ## Firewall